-In order to begin field practicum, students are required to meet the following criteria;
+To begin field practicum, students are required to meet the following criteria.

 - 1. Students must be in good academic standing.
 Faculty and faculty advisors review students for good academic standing and or professional standards prior to the beginning of field practicum.
-(Check Student Handbook for grade policy). - 2.
-Students must demonstrate behaviors that are consistent with the profession's values.
+(Check Student Handbook for grade policy). - Students must demonstrate behaviors that are consistent with the profession's values.
 Faculty review students for professional conduct prior to the beginning of field practicum.
-Students who are in the process of a remedial plan or action may be prohibited from beginning field practicum. - 3.
-Student must complete the Practicum Information Form (see Student Resources on the BSW program website) and submit their resume to the Field Coordinator by the deadline prior to initiating the field practicum process. - 4.
+Students who are in the process of a remedial plan or action may be prohibited from beginning field practicum. - Students must complete the Practicum Information Form (see Student Resources on the BSW program website) and submit their resume to the Director of Field Education by the deadline prior to initiating the field practicum process. - 4.
 It should be noted that additional requirements may be specified by agencies, such as, but not limited to, specific criminal background checks, testing, training and documentation. - 5.
-The Practicum Coordinator matches student with practicum agency and notifies student via students' hpu.edu email. - 6.
+The Practicum Coordinator matches the student with practicum agency and notifies student via students' hpu.edu email. - 6.
 Student contacts approved agencies, interviews and secures practicum.
 At the initial meeting, both the student and the field instructor explore the possibility/desirability of participation in the practicum at the agency.
 Either the student or agency can decide against the placement, however student will be limited to two placement refusals only. - 7.
-Student notifies field coordinator of results of interviews and placement preferences.
-At the same time the potential field instructor at the agency will be notifying the field coordinator whether they believe the student and agency are a good match.
-If agreement is reached, the field coordinator will notify the student of the match.
-If not, the field coordinator will process with the student the interview in order to better understand needs for another interview.
+Student notifies Director of Field Education of results of interviews and placement preferences.
+At the same time the potential field instructor at the agency will be notifying the Director of Field Education whether they believe the student and agency are a good match.
+If agreement is reached, the Director of Field Education will notify the student of the match.
+If not, the Director of Field Education will process the student the interview in order to better understand needs for another interview.
 Again, students may be limited to refuse more than two practicum opportunities.